 Navigating the world of men’s clothing can be tricky, especially when it comes to distinguishing between different types of jackets.
-While jackets and blazers may seem identical, there are delicate differences between the two that can affect the overall style and formality of an outfit.
-From the finish on the inside of the jacket to the cut of the shoulders, every clothing detail plays a role.
+While jackets and blazers may seem identical, there are subtle differences between the two that can affect an outfit’s overall style and formality.
+From the finish on the inside of the jacket to the shoulder cut, every clothing detail plays a role.

-To ensure you always choose the appropriate jacket for any occasion, we’ll explain them explicitly in this article as it is vital to understand the distinctions between blazer vs suit jacket.
+To ensure you always choose the appropriate jacket for any occasion, we’ll explain them explicitly in this article, as it is vital to understand the distinctions between a blazer and a suit jacket.

 What is a Blazer?

-A blazer is a men’s jacket of military origin, with a less rigid and formal style than a jacket.
-It was first used to describe the red jackets worn by the Lady Margaret Boat Club members in Cambridge around 1825.
+A blazer is a men’s jacket of military origin, with a less rigid, more informal style than a jacket.
+It was first used to describe the red jackets worn by members of the Lady Margaret Boat Club in Cambridge around 1825.
 Blazers typically have a more relaxed fit than jackets and are a go-to everyday jacket for men, working well for both daytime and evening wear.
-You can buy a custom made blazers from Silailor.
+You can buy a custom made blazer from Silailor.

 What is a Jacket?

 A man’s jacket is an outerwear garment designed to be worn with matching trousers for a formal appearance.
 The term “jaquette” was first used in the 14th century for a longer, embroidered outerwear, while the Sakko or sports coat of the 19th century was more similar to a modern jacket.
-While traditionally worn with matching trousers, it has recently become acceptable to pair jackets with different pants, such as jeans or chinos, for a more casual look.
+While traditionally worn with matching trousers, it is now acceptable to pair jackets with different pants, such as jeans or chinos, for a more casual look.

 Six Major Differences between Jackets and Blazers